Meet some of our Emergency Responders

 We currently have nearly 150 volunteers in our Emergency Responder team.

 Volunteers come from all walks of life – from teachers to solicitors and pilots to dentists!

 We have volunteers with military backgrounds, police officers, firefighters, London Ambulance Service staff – including people who work in our control room team but also corporate and support staff, nurses, medical students and physiotherapists

 Other professions include people who work within the NHS in managerial roles, teachers, radiologists and business owners.

 There are also airline pilots, people from the legal and finance industries, scientists, pharmacists, dentists, energy consultants and people who have retired.
 There’s a big variety in the backgrounds of our volunteers!

-Stephanie has been an Emergency Responder since 2017 and is a registered nurse.
+James has been an Emergency Responder since September 2019.
+He is a medical student and is also a professional karate teacher!